ThatCosmicStorm/Quartz/README.md

 // This is a comment.
 {code stuff} // This is also a comment!
 ```
+## iv.
+"ReadAbl Sucks" Warning
+- Feel free to flame me for anything that sucks or doesn't make sense.
+	- You may see **a lot** of things lol.
+ 	- Buckle up.
 ## I. Universal Command Syntax
 - IMPORTANT: Indents are 4 spaces long.
 ---